NexusWarp/cricket-score-counter/README.md

-just a normal score counter made in js
+just a normal score counter built in js